-Our goal was to implement a VR Cinema with a new system of synchronized screening, allowing up to 20 people to watch the same movie at the exact same time, and to react to the movies together.
-We created a schedule with sessions of different themes including VR experiences and movies.
+Our goal was to implement a VR Cinema with a new system of synchronized screening, allowing up to 20 people to watch the same film at the exact same time, and to react to the films together.
+We created a schedule with sessions of different themes including VR experiences and films.

 The extensive, offbeat cinematographic menu screened at the VR Cinema has been selected by Maria Guta, WVRF’s Director of Programming.
-Each movie has been reviewed and chosen to fit a specific session with a theme.
-The movies have been selected from a number of producers to show the potential of VR, and the evolution that occurred since the last edition to the public.
+Each film has been reviewed and chosen to fit a specific session with a theme.
+The films have been selected from a number of producers to show the potential of VR, and the evolution that occurred since the last edition to the public.

 The VR Cinema consisted of 15 sessions, themed: Fantastic Science, Electric South, Vive La France, Refugees Welcome, Drama No Drama, We Love Documentaries, Music Videos, Special Feature, Action Kicks, Defrost, GoPro, Commercial Break, Experimental, Baobab and VR for Good.